Search this site

 "Yes, that is true," Harshabardhan agreed.
 "But I was young at that time.
 Haven't I become older since then?
-Haven't I lost in strength?
-If I have to lift a rifle now, I will topple.
+Haven't I become weaker?
+If I have to lift a rifle now, I shall topple.
 Besides, I cannot cope with the long route marches and parades at this age."

 Gobardhan had to admit that route marches in the summer month of March were not enjoyable.

 "Let the youths go to war now and we will read about their heroics in the newspapers," Harshabardhan said.

 Harshabardhan and Gobardhan are brothers who left their home state of Assam many years ago and have established a flourishing timber trade in Kolkata.

 "Don't worry brother, I will always be by your side during the war.
 I will not run away," Gobardhan promised.
 But these words failed to encourage Harshabardhan.

 "Stop your prattle and read what is written in the notice," he demanded.